sjmaple/lr-demo-provisioning/README.md

     ```

   * configure the MySQL server in LiveRebel by going to the `Servers` tab and
-    clicking on `Details' next to `Database server`, these are are the
+    clicking on `Details` next to `Database server`, these are the connection
-    connection details:
+    details:

     ```
     Driver: MySQL